panjf2000/ants/README.md

 		request := &Request{Param: param, Result: make(chan []byte)}

-		// Throttle the requests with ants pool.
+		// Throttles the requests with ants pool.
 This process is asynchronous and
 		// you can receive a result from the channel defined outside. if err := pool.Serve(request); err != nil {
 			http.Error(w, "throttle limit error", http.StatusInternalServerError)